Skip to Content, Navigation, or Footer.

 UW-Madison is also continuing two programs that reduce the cost of tuition for low-income students, including Bucky’s Tuition Promise and Bucky’s Pell Pathway.

-Asian student enrollment dropped slightly from 12% in last year’s freshman class to 11.8% in 2024-25 freshman class, although overall enrollment of Asian students has increased as UW-Madison expands its undergraduate population.
-White UW-Madison enrollment increased by 2.4% this year.
+Asian student enrollment dropped slightly from 12% in last year’s freshman class to 11.8% in the 2024-25 freshman class, although overall enrollment of Asian students has increased as UW-Madison expands its undergraduate population.
+White student enrollment at UW-Madison increased by 2.4% points this year.

 Enjoy what you're reading?
 Get content from The Daily Cardinal delivered to your inbox